Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 - As I wanted a fixed/no-scroll page on a desktop, I initially started by "fixing" the positioning of the title and the footer on the "Home" page but found this to be an issue when viewing the site on a mobile device (particularly landscape) as the content looked "squished" together.
 - I tried correcting the issue by changing the margin and the padding but this didn't solve the issue.
-- I corrected this issue by searching for different ways to have the footer always positioned at the bottom without and found a tutorial on [CSS Tricks](https://css-tricks.com/couple-takes-sticky-footer/) on "sticky footers" and found that part of the code from the flexbox example helped solve the issue.
+- I corrected this issue by searching for different ways to have the footer always positioned at the bottom without "fixing" its position and found a tutorial on [CSS Tricks](https://css-tricks.com/couple-takes-sticky-footer/) on "sticky footers".
+- I used part of the code from the flexbox example which helped solve the issue.
 - By changing the display of the body to flex and setting the top and bottom margin to auto for the main content, the footer stayed at the bottom of the page.

 Images: